WILL WRITING SERVICE

 There is a risk involved when preparing a will without the use of a solicitor.
 The will may not be valid if it is incorrectly signed and witnessed.
 If certain terms of the will are unclear, gifts may fail and wishes may not be carried out.

-There is often problems with fraud, dishonesty or misconduct when using an unregulated will writer.
+There are often problems with fraud, dishonesty or misconduct when using an unregulated will writer.
 Meaning that there is not much protection for consumers.
 Unregulated Will writers mean that anyone can set up a business as a Will writer with no experience or training required.

 Solicitors and law firms however, are subject to strict regulations.
 This offers much more protection and expertise.
 The law society or the institute of professional willwriters can help you find a Will writing firm which is regulated.